U.S. resolution on Syria strike passes first hurdle in Senate

 "DEFECTION"

-Numerous defections over the past two years by senior commanders, either to the rebel Free Syrian Army or into exile abroad, have not led to a collapse of Assad's defences.
+Numerous defections over the past two years by senior commanders, either to the rebel Free Syrian Army or into exile abroad, have not led to a collapse of Assad's defenses.

 Other sources also said Habib had fled but Syrian state television denied he had left his home.
 Turkey's foreign minister said he could not confirm the general had defected.